Negombo Municipal Council

-The Negombo Municipal Council is the local council for Negombo, the largest city in Gampaha district.
+The Negombo Municipal Council is the administrative body for Negombo.
 The council was established under the Municipalities Ordinance of 1878 as a Local Board of Negombo and Gate Mudaliyar A. E. Rajapakse was the first Chairmen of the Urban District Council in 1922.
 In 1950 the council become Municipal Council and it held first meeting on 1 January 1950.

+It is located in the Gampaha District.
+Negombo Municipal Council is one of the two Municipal Councils (Gampaha Municipal Council and Negombo Municipal Council) located in the Gampaha District.

 Representation

 The Negombo Municipal Council is divided into 29 wards and is represented by 26 councillors, elected using an open list proportional representation system.

 2011 Local government election

 Results of the local government election held on 8 October 2011.